Ultimate Guide to Two Stretchy Bind-Off Knitting Methods on the Decrease Bind-Off

 Today, I thought I’d show you how to bind off knitting flexible enough for neck edges, sleeve edges, and even sock cuffs.
 This bind-off is so flexible that many people use it when binding off lace projects, as regular bind-offs, being a tighter than the lacy stuff surrounding them, can distort the edges of the lace.
 This bind-off is thus often referred to as the lace bind-off, but many people also call it the decrease bind-off.

-Step-by-Step Instructions for the Decrease, or Lace, Bind-Off
+Step-by-Step Instructions for the Stretchy Bind-Off Knitting Method

 Version A: Knitting through the back loops